making-sound/One-shot/README.md

 > The sampling term "one-shot" is applied to a sample that once triggered by a note-on MIDI message will play through to its end, ignoring the note-off MIDI message that normally follows the note-on message.
 This is useful for sound effects and percussive samples that have a set duration and play back at the original sample pitch.

 Samples are stored in a folder named `samples`.
 They are mapped in a text file called `keymap.txt` and settings are stored in `settings.txt`.
 Since One-shot is configured using only text files, the GUI is not required.
-In fact, this makes it rather well suited to running on a single-board screen-less computer such as a Raspberry Pi.
-More info on this coming soon.
+In fact, this makes it rather well suited to running on a single-board screen-less computer such as a Raspberry Pi, although at the time of writing (Dec 2017), only Pd 0.47, not 0.48, is available for the Raspberry Pi.
+One-shot requires Pd 0.48 (it uses the second outlet of the [soundfiler] object to determin sound file channel count - this is not available in Pd 0.47).
+This will be resolved sound with an update to One-shot.

 One-key preloads samples into RAM on startup for responsive triggering.